Harish-B-28/ESP32-DS18B20-Temperature-Monitor/README.md

-# ESP32-DS18B20-Temperature-Monitor-with-Blynk-Iot
-Real-time temperature monitoring using the DS18B20 digital sensor and ESP32 with Arduino IDE and Blynk iot platform.

 # 🌡️ ESP32 IoT Temperature Monitoring using DS18B20 and Blynk

 An IoT-based embedded systems project that demonstrates real-time temperature monitoring using an ESP32 Development Board, the DS18B20 digital temperature sensor, and the Blynk IoT platform.